neumino/neumino.github.io/movies.md

-### Teen Titans Go!
-To the Movies
+### LEGO DC Super Heroes - Aquaman: Rage Of Atlantis
-*Released on 2018-07-27, vote average 8.6*
+*Released on 2018-07-23, vote average 5.9*

-It seems that all the major superheroes out there are starring in their own movies -- all but the Teen Titans.
-Robin is bound and determined to remedy that situation by becoming a star instead of a sidekick.
-With a few madcap ideas and a song in their hearts, the Teen Titans head to Hollywood to fulfill their dreams.
-Things soon go awry, however, when a supervillain plans to take over the planet -- putting the very fate of the young heroes on the line.
+Aquaman must battle foes in the air, on land and in the depths of the Seven Seas, along with some help from The Justice League, to save the day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/1sqYpN1oxmg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/__SmDkmZTpA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>